Glen Burtnik: Life and career

 He was a member of LaBamba and The Hubcaps led by Richie Rosenberg, before leaving to start his solo career in 1986.
 One of the Hubcaps' popular songs was the Burtnik-written "Here Comes Sally", which later appeared on Burtnik's 1987 solo LP Heroes & Zeros.

 While solo success has been relatively elusive, he did score a minor hit in 1987 with "Follow You," a track off his Heroes & Zeros album, which peaked at No. 65 on the Billboard Hot 100.
 Follow-up releases have been less successful.

 In 1989, Burtnik performed the song "Not So Far Away" for the film Bill & Ted's Excellent Adventure.

 One of his songs, "Face in the Mirror", was used in a series of TV commercials for Philishave electric shavers in the 1990s.
 Burtnik officially left Styx in 2003, because he wanted to be closer to home.

 In 2006, Dennis DeYoung asked him to be a part of his band for selected shows to help promote his CD One Hundred Years from Now, which was released in Canada in 2007 and in the US in 2009.
 Burtnik performed with DeYoung some of the material he wrote with Styx during the Edge of the Century album including "Love Is the Ritual" and "Edge of the Century".

 Burtnik and his family were featured on the season premiere episode of the Discovery Channel show, It Takes a Thief, which aired on October 16, 2006.
 During the second season of this show, Burtnik and his family were the "victims" of a staged robbery.

-Since 2009, he has performed with The Orchestra, replacing the late Kelly Groucutt on bass.
+Since 2009, he has regularly performed with the ELO splinter group The Orchestra, replacing the late Kelly Groucutt on bass and vocals.

-Glen Burtnik's Xmas Xtravaganza is a regular holiday concert which benefits area, food banks and other worthwhile charities.
+Glen Burtnik's Xmas Xtravaganza is a regular holiday concert which benefits area food banks and other worthwhile charities.
 It features a cast which changes from year to year, but in the past has included artists such as Patty Smyth, John McEnroe, Phoebe Snow, Marshall Crenshaw, The Patti Smith Band, Fred Schneider (B-52's), Jill Sobule, Idina Menzel, Jeffrey Gaines, Freedy Johnston, Dan Bern, John Waite, Curtis Stigers, Styx, Mary Lee Kortes, and Willie Nile, amongst others.
 The 2008 show featured over 100 performers.
 The 2010 show was staged at the Count Basie Theater in Red Bank, New Jersey, and again featured over 100 performers.
 Originally started in 1989, the show has been held most years except 1990–1991, making the 2010 Xmas Xtravanganza the 20th Anniversary of this event.